geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 In mercy summon’d to a sterner part,<br>
 Now weeps each pang she gives a father’s heart.<br>
 As the brave Soldan, o’er the death-strewn field<br>
-Towards England’s King his starting steed compell’d, He sees—oh Alla! ’tis his favourite child,<br>
+Towards England’s King his starting steed compell’d,<br>
+He sees—oh Alla! ’tis his favourite child,<br>
 Senseless and pale, with blood and dust defiled!<br>
 His Mirzalis, on whom he sought to place<br>